vortexmakes/rkh-examples/blinky.cmake.package/README.md

 ##### Exporting RKH CMake package
 Before using the this package, it must first be exported to the [CMake user package registry](https://cmake.org/cmake/help/latest/manual/cmake-packages.7.html#user-package-registry).
-This is means creating a reference to the desired RKH installation inside the CMake user package registry.
-In Linux, it is found in `~/.cmake/package/rkh`.
+This means creating a reference to the desired RKH installation inside the CMake user package registry.
+In Linux, it is found in `~/.cmake/packages/rkh`.
 If it does not exist, it must be created.

 RKH CMake package is exported to the CMake user package registry using the following commands: